scds/rdm-best-practices/topics/2-organization-and-documentation.md

   <img width="80%" alt="the three different story view buttons" src="../assets/img/lessons/org1.png" style="border: solid 2px black; grid-row-start: 1; grid-column-start: 2; margin: auto; display: block">
 </div>

-The example above shows files organized by year, followed by project, and then experiment type.
+The example above shows files organized by year (2021), followed by project (T-rex bone microstructure), and then experiment type (Histology).

 ## File Naming

-Once you've come up with a good folder structure, you can start giving your files good names.
+Once you've come up with a solid folder structure, you can start giving your files good names.

 Organizing your research files makes your data easier to understand, share, and archive - both now and in the future.
 A good file organization system should be descriptive, standardized, and implemented consistently.